 - Clean the polycarbonate mould and dry thoroughly with a cloth.

 - (Optional) First create a pattern on the surface of the chocolate.
-Melt the strawberry and orange flavour chips in the microwave on a low heat.
+Melt the strawberry and passion fruit couverture in the microwave on a low heat.
 Dip the end of a teaspoon in the chocolate and use flicking motions to draw random lines and dots on the inside of the moulds.
 For a more elaborate design, use a piping bag.
 Leave to set at room temperature for at least 30 minutes.

 - Meanwhile temper the 54% couverture.